gideonmaydell/SecretSanta/README.md

 Authenticated users can create an event with a title, a maximum amount (for the gift), and a list of participants.

-When the event is created, it must randomly assign each participant with another.
+On the event is a button, that can randomly assign each participant with another.
 Of course, no-one can make a gift to oneself.

-After the event is created and the assignment is computed, the program then sends an email to each participant to notify them of their Santa gift buddy.
+After the pairs are assigned, the program then sends an email to each participant to notify them of their Santa gift buddy.